Derek Brunson

-Derek Brunson (born January 4, 1984) is an American professional mixed martial artist.
-He currently competes in the Middleweight division for the Ultimate Fighting Championship (UFC).
-As of March 7, 2023, he is #8 in the UFC middleweight rankings.
+Derek T. Brunson (born January 4, 1984) is an American professional mixed martial artist who competes in the Light heavyweight division of the Professional Fighters League (PFL).
+He is most notable for his 21 fight tenure in the Ultimate Fighting Championship (UFC) between 2012 and 2023, where he competed in the Middleweight division.

 Background

-Brunson was a competitive cheerleader and also wrestled at John T. Hoggard High School in Wilmington, North Carolina, under coach Dan Willis.
-Brunson had scholarships for both cheerleading and wrestling, but chose to wrestle in college.
-He was a three-time NCAA Division II All-American wrestler for the University of North Carolina at Pembroke.
-When he finished college, he immediately turned his attention to mixed martial arts.
+Brunson was a competitive cheerleader and wrestler at John T. Hoggard High School in Wilmington, North Carolina, under coach Dan Willis.

+He then attended the University of North Carolina at Pembroke on a wrestling scholarship, where he was a three-time NCAA Division II All-American.
+Brunson majored in criminal justice and minored in sociology.

-Derek was inspired by his high school classmates Shelly Johnson to pursue a career in fighting.
+Following college, he turned his attention to mixed martial arts.
+Brunson was inspired by his high school classmate Shelly Johnson to pursue a career in fighting.
+Prior to his mixed martial arts career, Brunson was a therapist.

 Mixed martial arts career

 Brunson made his professional MMA debut in May 2010 against John Bryant where he won by a rear-naked choke in under a minute.
 He then won his next five fights with none of them making it past 2:30 of the first round.